 3. Explainability

-With many “black box” models, you end up with a conclusion, e.g. a prediction, but no explanation to it.
+With many “black box” AI models, you end up with a conclusion, e.g., a prediction, but no explanation for it.
 If the conclusion provided by the system overlaps with what you already know and think is right, you’re not going to question it.
 But what happens if you disagree?
 You want to know HOW the decision has been made.
 In many cases, the decision itself is not enough.
-Doctors cannot rely solely on a suggestion provided by the system when it’s about their patients’ health.
+Doctors cannot rely solely on a suggestion provided by the system when it comes to their patient’s health.

 Source: McKinsey